Penson122/personal-blog/_posts/2020-10-20-so-you're-making-a-blog.markdown

 * I want to start a website, with a blog, and subdomains for other projects.

 Hypothesis:
-* Docker is a suitable mechanism for deploying, and organising multiple sites on the same machine.
+* Docker is a suitable mechanism for deploying and organising multiple sites.

 This immediately places the known parts of the known unknowns to the forefront of the task providing a framework with which to tackle the problem.
 In this case, I should: